Cohorts

 -

-Our goal for Cohort 24 is to admit 50 students.
+Our goal is to admit 45-50 students per cohort.
 Our final number will depend on the number of internships secured for the cohort.

 -